-Broad training in a related field usually acquired through high school education or equivalent.
+Broad training in a related field usually acquired through college level education or equivalent.

-Working knowledge of the following areas: nomenclature of all assigned equipment.
+Working knowledge of the following areas: standard machine shop and tool and die practices; knowledge of metallurgy, heat treatment, welding, and brazing; nomenclature of assigned equipment.

-Ability to apply standard evaluation, selection, and substantial adaptation and modification of standard electrical/electronic techniques, procedures, and criteria.
+Ability to apply independent evaluation, selection, and substantial adaptation and modification of standard machining techniques, procedures, and criteria.